 Even distribution is something that is difficult to accomplish with ravioli makers.
 While it is possible for most ravioli makers to distribute rows of ravioli evenly, oftentimes a lot of adjustments need to be made.

 One of the best aspects of the Krav by KitchenAid is that it is much easier for it to distribute ravioli layers evenly than other ravioli makers.
-It does this by filling the scoop spreads into the corners of the corners of the hopper.
+It does this by filling the scoop spreads into the corners of the hopper.
 This makes it much easier to distribute the finished product evenly.

 The Krav is also compatible with any given KitchenAid stand mixer, which makes it versatile.
 It does not use its own motor, either.
 Using the motor of the stand mixer, the Krav is very easy to use.
 The fact that it does not operate on its own motor makes it even easier to use than other ravioli makers.